 Such bracing can increase mechanical load capacity of the system by up to 80%, depending on design.
 Specific increase in load capability depends on the angle between the insulated framing system’s horizontal component and the supporting brace insulator.
 Increased load then permits longer span lengths, fewer structures and reduced line costs.

-Test results show that these framing designs meet MDCL requirements with no noticeable deformation and confirm that these reach and even exceed the SCL mechanical load requirements without failure.
+The test results indicate that the Distribution TIF designs meet the MDCL requirements without any noticeable deformation.
+The test results also indicate the framings can reach and exceed the SCL mechanical load requirements without failure.

-The testing of most interest in the case of transmission insulated framing was to determine the effect of cantilever loads on pole connector plate assemblies and mid connector plate hardware.
-Arrangements were therefore tested for mechanical suitability under cantilever loads comparable to transmission line post insulators.
+Appropriate testing similar to that conducted on the Distribution TIF was also conducted on the Transmission TIF arrangements.
+The testing of most interest was to determine what affect the cantilever loads would have on the TIF pole connector plate assemblies and the mid connector plate hardware.
+The arrangements (refer to Fig. 14 as an example) were tested for their mechanical suitability under cantilever loads as compared to the transmission line post insulators.

-Test results for each engineered framing system indicated that designs meet and even exceed the mechanical load capabilities of transmission line post designs.
-For example, the mid connector plate assembly withstood testing with no evidence of deformation, cracking or other damage.
+All test results indicate that the Transmission TIF designs meet and exceed the mechanical load capabilities of the transmission line post designs offered for each engineered framing system.
+As illustrated in Fig. 16 for example, the mid connector plate assembly withstood the testing without deformation, cracks or other damage.

 A.J.
 Carreira, “Insulator Inspection”, 2015 INMR World Congress, Munich, Germany, October 18-21, 2015.